 A. Push in oven control knob and rotate counter-clockwise to PILOT ON - PUSH/HOLD.
-B. Push the knob in and hold it in while holding a lit match under the oven pilot located near the back of the oven under the broiler shelf and to the right of the oven burner

-C. Continue to hold the oven control knob in for five seconds after pilot is lit.

-D. Set the oven control knob to PILOT PUSH/HOLD to maintain the pilot flame.
+B. Push the knob in and hold it in while holding a lit match under the oven pilot located near the back of the oven under the broiler shelf and to the right of the oven burner C. Continue to hold the oven control knob in for five seconds after pilot is lit.
+D. Set the oven control knob b.
+Set the oven control knob to PILOT PUSH/HOLD to maintain the pilot flame.
 The oven and broiler are now ready for operation.